mohdalibn/cv-ball-tracking-game/README.md

 **Download & Install Unity Editor 2020.30f1:**
 https://unity3d.com/unity/whats-new/2020.3.0

-**Download the CV Ball Tracking Game Unity Folder and place it in the Unity folder in the root directory:** https://www.mediafire.com/folder/56ctovga52bwc/CV_Ball_Tracking_Game
+**Download the CV Ball Tracking Game Unity Folder and place it in a new folder called Unity in the root directory:** https://www.mediafire.com/folder/56ctovga52bwc/CV_Ball_Tracking_Game

 **Install the LeanTween asset for Unity from the asset store:**